 Many people can bring a new dog into their house and all is well.
 Some people have a dog that they know does not do well with other dogs and flourishes in the single dog environment.
 Each dog is an individual, but there are certain characteristics that you might expect if you know your dog’s breeding.
-Dog breeds have been tailored down over years of selective breeding and certain characteristics have been selected for.
+Dog breeds have been tailored down for these characteristics over years of selective breeding.
 Although these might have been ideal for the original intent of the breed, they can lead to discord in our homes of today.
 There can be breed associated tendencies that can make it hard for certain dogs to be peaceful and friendly to each other.

 If you are considering adding a dog or just trying to find friends for your dog to play with, it is important to have a little basic breed knowledge.
 (Plus, it’s fun to learn about our dogs and where they came from)

 We can examine the histories of just a few common breeds to see if they could have been selectively bred to have a hard time getting along and possibly why.